kevinlawler/KLSingleton/README.md

 ## Description

 This is a singleton class for iOS, Objective-C, Cocoa Touch, iPhone, iPad.
 We offer no judgement as to whether or not to use singletons.
 If you do use singletons in your project, then use NSSingleton.
-NSSingleton is named in a manner designed to minimize the amount of discussion about singletons, pro or con.

 NSSingleton is: